hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/architecture.rst

    However using a micro-services architecture, the Exchange Internal Systems would typically access the Canton Integration DB through a dedicated API layer.
    Choose whatever architecture best fits your exchange's needs.

    ..
-This data is also used by the 2-Step Deposit Automation service
+This data is also used by the Multi-Step Deposit Automation service
       to drive its actions (Arrow 3.a).

 #. **Withdrawal Automation**: